-Stereomicroscopes can also be used for performing neurosurgery where live clamping on particular nerves are needed, e.g., on the sciatic nerve on the hind limb.
-During this surgery, resolution and working distance becomes a primary concern and stereomicroscopes on a large swing arm stand provide a good working solution.
-Along with better visualization during MCAO, more efficiency and higher reproducibility, the stereomicroscopes also provide a clean set up in order to keep the working conditions hygienic.
+Stereomicroscopes can also be used for performing neurosurgery where live clamping on particular nerves is needed, e.g., on the sciatic nerve on the hind limb.
+During this surgery, resolution and working distance become a primary concern, and stereomicroscopes on a large swing arm stand provide a good working solution.
+Along with better visualization during MCAO, more efficiency, and higher reproducibility, the stereomicroscopes also provide a clean setup in order to keep the working conditions hygienic.
 Their integrated illumination system allows for a less crowded workspace with no cables or cold lights in the area.

 Maintenance And Precautions

-- Perform maintenance checks after six months and clean and oil the wheels and brakes.
+Perform maintenance checks after six months and cleans and oil the wheels and brakes.

 The dual illuminator system is also an additional benefit of the stereomicroscope.
 The framing of the device is done in such a way that the dual illuminator gives light from over the sample as well as the light from under the sample.
-This provides an ideal observation of the image in adequate light, thus making the examination more efficient and accurate.
+This provides an ideal observation of the image’s inadequate light, thus making the examination more efficient and accurate.

 Additionally, a limitation of the Greenough model is known as the keystone effect.
 There is a minor tilt in the focal plane because of the two lenses seeing the same image at different angles.
 Due to the fact that the lenses are not entirely parallel, the outer region of the image in the field of view may become slightly over focused or under-focused.
 As a result, only the central parts of the image are properly focused at identical magnifications.
 Whereas the Common Main Objective (CMO) model practically removes any image tilt in the focal plane, it may create an optical anomaly – known as perspective distortion – that makes the examined image appear to be elevated in the center.